"Lincolnshire is England's second largest county, so there are lots of popular family days out to choose from!"

-A mile from Stamford is Burghley House, one of the finest Elizabethan houses in England.
-It is home to the world famous Burghley Horse Trials in September and has been the setting for several films including Pride and Prejudice.
+Located a mile from Stamford is Burghley House, one of the finest Elizabethan houses in England.
+It is home to the world famous Burghley Horse Trials every September and has been the setting for several films, including Pride and Prejudice.
 Burghley House is open to the public from March to November.

 Stamford Arts Centre holds children’s workshops during the school holidays.
-It is housed in the old Stamford Assembly Rooms, which date back to 1727, and was used as a set for both the BBC’s production of Middlemarch and the 2004 film version of Pride and Prejudice.
+It is housed in the old Stamford Assembly Rooms, which date back to 1727.
+It was used as a set for both the BBC’s production of Middlemarch and the 2004 film version of Pride and Prejudice.

-As well as the Burghley Horse Trials, Stamford hosts two other annual and very popular events:
+As well as the Burghley Horse Trials, Stamford hosts two other very popular annual events:

 We hope our Popular Family Days Out in Lincolnshire guide has inspired you to come and visit our beautiful county!
 Here are some more ideas for fantastic days out: